SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

         )
     )

-Importantly, all the result and intermediate computations can returned to a motion object, for further loading, verification and visualisation.
+Importantly, all the results and intermediate computations can returned to a motion object, for further loading, verification and visualisation.

 .. code-block:: python